 The established Parks Victoria facilities, including a short walking track to Little River Falls where the McKillops road crosses Little River itself; and viewing platform located off the McKillops Road further to the east, allow less adventurous souls to appreciate what the gorge has on offer.
 But to truly understand the sheer scale of the place an up close and personal look is a must.
 That is exactly what we had come to do on this ANZAC day weekend.

-The plan was straight forward, follow Little River down from the bridge, through the gorge and climb out on a ridge to The Bluff.
+The plan was straight forward, follow Little River down from the bridge, through the gorge and climb out on a ridge up to The Bluff.

 An early start from Karoonda Park and a quick car shuffle to deposit a car at our exit point and we were on our way.
 The day was idyllic with blue skies above and cool morning air.
 From the picnic area we followed the short established walking track to the viewing platform above the Little River Falls, chatting excitedly.
 Looking down to the deep pool and boulder strewn river below it quickly became apparent that this was going to be a trip to remember.